How to Calculate Overhead Costs in Construction Projects.

 Just for reference: My company’s overhead always ranged from 15% to 10% of sales.

--Reducing overhead costs to what is strictly necessary.
+It is necessary to reduce overhead costs to what is strictly necessary.